Colchester Elementary School

 Colchester Elementary School (CES), designed for Colchester’s youngest citizens in preschool through grade two, opened its doors in September 2006.
 CES is home to the Colchester Early Childhood Program for students ages 3 to 5.
 In addition, there is a Head Start program and an Early Head Start program housed at CES and the district’s School Readiness Coordinator’s office is on site.
 CES serves approximately 608 students in our fully inclusive school.

-The staff of CES is composed of 52 certified staff members, 35 classified staff members, 2 Child Development Associates, 2 Occupational Therapists, 1 Physical Therapist, 1 Certified Occupational Therapist Assistant, one Principal and one Assistant Principal.
-95.3% of our certified staff have Master's Degrees or above and average 18.2 years of experience in Colchester or beyond.
+The staff of CES is composed of 52 certified staff members, 35 classified staff members, two Child Development Associates, two Occupational Therapists, one Physical Therapist, one Certified Occupational Therapist Assistant, one Principal and one Assistant Principal.
+95.3% of our certified staff have a Masters Degree or above, and average 18.2 years of experience in Colchester or beyond.
 All our paraprofessionals have either an Associate’s Degree, accumulated 60 college credits or have passed the ParaPro exam.

 Teaching reading, math and social skills is essential to the instruction at a primary school.
 Reading is taught using the Scott Foresman Reading Street in Grade 2, SRA Open Court in Grades K and 1 and a Scott Foresman Early Reading Intervention program in Kindergarten..
 In addition to program assessments, DIBELS Next (Dynamic Indicators of Basic Early Literacy Skills) is a universal assessment administered three times a year to all students K-2 by a team of educators.
 STAR Reading Enterprise assessment in Grade 2 to align with JJIS and WJJMS.
 The data generated is used to drive instructional decisions and to identify students in need of intervention.
 Grade two students take the DRP (Degree of Reading Power) twice a year to measure reading comprehension.
 Students identified for reading support may receive assistance both in classrooms as well as through a pull-out model.
 Read Naturally software edition is used in the classroom to work on oral reading rate, accuracy, and comprehension.